Old Hags: Plot

 Four middle-aged women with different fates live in Moscow.
-One of them, Anna - PhD, has to work at a car wash and is constantly subjected to insults from the owner.
-Another woman, Lisa - a former trade-union worker, now works at a market.
+One of them, Anna — a PhD candidate and former head of a laboratory, has to work at a car wash and is constantly subjected to insults from the owner.
+Another woman, Lisa — a former trade-union worker, now works at a market.
 The owner of the vegetable shop constantly penalizes her for allegedly stealing money.
-Third, Masha - a former railway worker, sells pies in an underpass.
+Third — a former railway worker, sells pies in an underpass.
 Finally, Lyuba – an intelligent woman – has to sell newspapers.
-All of these women are very different, but they share one thing - they are most loyal friends, always ready to help each other.
+All of these women are very different, but they share one thing — they are most loyal friends, always ready to help each other.

 Soon Lyuba gets in a terrible situation.
 She decides to sell her luxurious apartment (her parental inheritance) with a view of the Kremlin for 100 thousand dollars, and buy inexpensive housing somewhere in the outskirts of the capital.
 Businessman Khomenko, who turned out to be a fraud, fraudulently takes possession of Lyuba's flat, and she finds herself in the street with no money and no housing.
 In desperation, Lyuba appealed for help, and three of her friends begin to act.

 The women decide to punish the villain Khomenko, completely upsetting his criminal business.
 As a result of puzzling adventures, ladies return the apartment to Lyuba.
 In this good deed the girlfriends are helped by theater administrator Lazovsky and general Dubovitsky.
 However, the actions of the resourceful and brave women were partly outside the law, and therefore the friends are imprisoned.
 During the trial, the whole truth about the "victim" Khomenko is turned out, and the judge grants an acquittal to the friends.
 They form a group called "Old Hags" and decide to start concert activities.